-- You should link to all of your other social media in your profile.
+- You should link to all of your other social media platforms in your profile.

 Take an inventory of your account

 There are a couple things you can do within your account that will help improve your overall Pinterest profile.
-This is the second step of your Pinterst audit.
+This is the second step of your Pinterest audit.

 - Make sure your Pinterest page is a business page.
 It is free and allows you to access analytics which is crucial for businesses.

 - Enable rich pins.